What Needs IRB Review?

 Research (DHHS): “A systematic investigation designed to develop or contribute to generalizable knowledge” [45 CFR 46.102(d)]

 Human Subject (DHHS): “A living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information” [45 CFR 46.102(f)]

 Clinical Investigation (FDA): “Involves use of a test article (i.e., drug, device, food substance or biologic), one or more human subjects, meets requirements for prior submission to FDA, or results are intended to be part of an application for research or marketing permit” [21 CFR 56.102]

 Human Subject (FDA): “An individual who is or becomes a participant in research, either as a recipient of the test article or as a control.
 A subject may be either a healthy individual or a patient.”
 [21 CFR 56.102(e)] (Drug, Food, Biologic)

 Human Subject (FDA for medical devices): “A human who participates in an investigation, either as an individual on whom or on whose specimen an investigational device is used or as a control.
 A subject may be in normal health or may have a medical condition or disease.”
 [21 CFR 812.3(p)] (Medical Devices) NOTE: This definition includes use of tissue specimens even if they are unidentified.

 For Department of Defense-supported research, institutional oversight of the activity follows the definitions of “research” and “experimental subject” as defined by Department of Defense regulations [DoD Directive 3216.02].

-Faculty, staff or students from UK Medical Center's Clinical Science Departments, College of Allied Health, Basic Sciences Departments, Communicative Disorders, Nursing, and Pharmacy, should present any research involving use of human subjects to the Medical Institutional Review Board (IRB) for review and approval prior to initiation of the project.
+Faculty, staff or students from UK Medical Center's Clinical Science Departments, College of Allied Health, College of Public Health, Basic Sciences Departments, Communicative Disorders, Nursing, and Pharmacy, should present any research involving use of human subjects to the Medical Institutional Review Board (IRB) for review and approval prior to initiation of the project.